 Requirements for the Bachelor of Arts Degree

 Students must meet the following requirements to graduate from McDaniel College with a Bachelor of Arts degree:

 - Completion of at least 128 credit hours.
 The 128 credit hours are distributed among the requirements for Integrated Study in the Liberal Arts, the Major, at least one January Term course, and electives.
 In keeping with the spirit of a liberal education, it is strongly recommended that no more than 52 credit hours in any one discipline be counted toward the 128 hours required for graduation.

-- Completion of the requirements of The McDaniel Plan for Integrated Study in the Liberal Arts, including requirements for January Term and Physical Activity and Wellness.
-Except for requirements in January Term and Physical Activity and Wellness, students may not carry courses that meet Integrated Study requirements under the Credit-Fail option.
+- Completion of the requirements of The McDaniel Plan for Integrated Study in the Liberal Arts, including requirements for January Term.
+Except for requirements in January Term, students may not carry courses that meet Integrated Study requirements under the Credit-Fail option.

 - Completion of at least one of the academic majors, including the Capstone Experience, offered by the College with an overall 2.00 GPA in the major.
 Students must have a 2.00 or better average in all courses required for the major, including supplementary courses outside the department or program of the major.
 The major GPA for double and dual majors is calculated separately for each department.
 To complete a double or dual major, students must have at least a 2.00 GPA in each subject area and supplementary courses.

 - A cumulative grade point average of 2.00 (“C”) or above in all work taken at the College.